 So make an event of it.
 Grab some popcorn and a notepad and learn more about our institutions.

-It’s so important that you and your child are in lockstep with their guidance counselor during this whole process.
+It’s so important that you and your child are in lockstep with their high school counselor during this whole process.
 Counselors are by no means gatekeepers to institutions, but they’ve been at this a while.
 They have relationships with institutions around the world, and an understanding of what might make your child competitive.
 They know, based on your child’s academics and testing, what might be a reach or safety school.
 And they can help your order your college list in order both fit and priority.
 Also, they may know of some great schools that fit your child’s criteria but didn’t make the list.

 They’re also your child’s second-best advocate when it comes to the application process (your child being the first).
 Their letters of recommendation are invaluable for giving us insight into what a student will bring to our campus community.
 As such, you want to encourage your child to connect with their counselor.
 They should discuss not just what schools they want to apply to, but what their motivations, interests and goals are.